aranair/aranair.github.io/source/posts/2017-06-28-building-a-python-cli-stock-ticker-with-urwid.html.markdown

 quote_box = urwid.LineBox(v_padding)
 ```

+A [Filler][filler] widget will maximise itself to the screen and the [Padding][padding] one is self-explanatory;
+it sets padding in terms of columns.
+And finally the `LineBox` leaves a border around the components nested in it.
-Finally, the `Frame` ties it all up into a layout for my app and it is used in the initialization
+Finally, the [Frame][frame] ties it all up into a layout for my app and it is used in the initialization
 of the `MainLoop`.

 ```python